 Users can sign up for an (additional cost) location and alert service.

 Here’s a little secret.
 When you lose power, and along with it access to the Internet, you can still access Facebook and Twitter to let people know how you’re doing.
 As long as your phone has juice and cell service, you can send a status update via SMS, or text messaging.

 For both of these social networks, you need to set this up in advance, so now would be a great time to do this.

-For Facebook, go to the Account Settings at the top right of your home page and go to Mobile.
+For Facebook, go to the Privacy Settings at the top right of your home page, select See More Settings and go to Mobile.
 Find the “Activate Text Messaging” tab, select your country and follow the instructions.
 I had to text the letter “F” to Facebook at 32665 to set this up.
 Make sure you receive a text confirmation back to ensure you’ve set this service up.

 For Twitter find the Mobile tab under your Settings, put in your mobile number and then activate Twitter text messaging.
+Or on your mobile app, go to Settings and select Phone Number.
 You’ll have to send and receive a text message letting you know the service is active.
 Once you’ve done this, you can enable text notifications for other actions as well, such as replies or direct messages.
 In an emergency, you can text your update right to your Twitter account.

 Storm Tracking Apps

 If you have a smartphone, you can easily keep track of storms and the paths they take with the American Red Cross Hurricane app.
 It tracks the path of the weather, gives directions to shelters and allows you to use your phone as a flashlight.
 It's not just for when a hurricane hits, either.
 It's packed with tips and instructions on how to prepare in advance and advises on flood and tornado warnings as well.